-- 3.1 Animal Feed and Food Premises Inspections (Interventions) The Trading Standards Service reviews its policy in relation to inspections (interventions) at business premises on an annual basis in accordance with the principles of better regulation, the Food Law Code of Practice (England) and the Feed Law Code of Practice (England). - 3.1.1 In relation to feed businesses this Service takes part in the regional approach to feed enforcement with its EETSA partners and liaises with National Trading Standards (NTS) and the FSA.
-At the time of compiling this plan the number of Norfolk feed visits required by the NTS/FSA programme for the forthcoming year, based on a full risk based inspection programme, is not confirmed but is expected to be in the region of half that required for the 2017/18 service year, circa 250.
+- 3.1 Animal Feed and Food Premises Inspections (Interventions) The Trading Standards Service reviews its policy in relation to inspections (interventions) at business premises on an annual basis in accordance with the principles of better regulation, the Food Law Code of Practice (England) and the Feed Law Code of Practice (England).
+In relation to farm premises the Service also considers the Animal Health and Welfare Framework Agreement and the Farm Regulators' Charter. - 3.1.1 In relation to feed businesses this service leads the regional approach to feed enforcement with its East of England Trading Standards Authority (EETSA) partners and liaises with National Trading Standards (NTS) and the FSA.
+At the time of compiling this plan the number of Norfolk feed visits required by the NTS/FSA programme for the forthcoming year, based on a full risk-based inspection programme, is not confirmed but is expected to be the same as that required for the 2018/19 service year, circa 250.
+This programme is entirely financed by grant funding provided by the FSA and administered by NTS.
 This proposed programme now takes full account of earned recognition for businesses that are members of an assurance scheme and covers equally the full range of feed businesses.
 Livestock and arable farms are the main types of premises to be visited; reflecting the importance of having feed controls in place at primary production.